davidjsanders/dsandersAzure.github.io/_posts/2017-10-04-welcome-to-jekyll.markdown

 {% endraw %}
 {% endhighlight %}

 There's an interesting piece here.
-Notice that I've set pipefail to ensure that test failure is detected, and I've also redirected the error output to a file.
+Notice that I've set pipefail to ensure that test failure is detected, and I've also redirected the error output to a file using process redirection with tee.
 There's a few reasons for this but I'd like to direct you back to the [original StackOverflow question](https://stackoverflow.com/questions/692000/how-do-i-write-stderr-to-a-file-while-using-tee-with-a-pipe) that does clever stuff with process redirection and resolved my issues - it's worth reading.

 #### Step 4 Install Google Cloud dependencies